Prosperaino/GPTLov/README.md

 The command extracts the archives, chunks the HTML/XML documents, and saves a TF-IDF index at `data/workspace/vector_store.pkl`.

+### Prebuild the vector store locally (recommended for Render)

+To avoid expensive indexing during deployment you can build the vector store once on your machine and host it somewhere HTTP-accessible:

+1. Run `gptlov build-index --raw-dir data/raw --workspace data/workspace --force` locally after downloading the Lovdata archives.
+2. (Optional) Compress the result with `tar -czf vector_store.tar.gz -C data/workspace vector_store.pkl`.
+3. Upload `vector_store.pkl` (or the archive) to object storage or any static hosting provider.
+4. Set `GPTLOV_VECTOR_STORE_URL` to the download link.
+GPTLov supports direct `.pkl`, `.tar`, `.tar.gz`, `.tgz`, `.tar.bz2`, and `.zip` files and will download/extract the vector store at startup.

 ### Using Elasticsearch instead of the TF-IDF store

 If you set `GPTLOV_SEARCH_BACKEND=elasticsearch`, GPTLov will stream the chunks into an